lspcheng/GUAva/README.md

 * **If there is code-switching to a different language completely, and you don't know what it is, code it as `<cs>`.**

-* **If a word is a code switch but identifiable (e.g., pronounced using non-English phonology), code it with a '_cs' tag (for code-switch).** If the word is a non-English word but clearly pronounced with English phonology, don't tag it as a code-switch.
+* **If a word is a code switch but identifiable (e.g., pronounced using non-English phonology), code it with a '_cs' tag (for code-switch).** If the word is a non-English word (e.g. loanword) but clearly pronounced with English phonology, don't have to tag it as a code-switch.
 If unsure, tag it as a code-switch.
   - _kare_cs rice_cs_ for 'kare rice' pronounced with Korean phonology
   - _banchan_cs_